patchstack/documentation/src/content/docs/FAQ Troubleshooting/Other/i-installed-the-plugin-on-my-site-but-it-still-shows-i-have-missing-headers-on-the-portal-why-is-that.md

 ---
-title: "I installed the plugin on my site but it still shows I have missing headers on the app.
+title: "I installed the plugin on my site but it still shows I have missing headers on the App.
 Why is that?"

 excerpt: ""
 hidden: false